Billionaire Kuok says empire can last generationsWhen billionaire

 Ensconced in his executive suite 32 floors above Hong Kong’s Victoria Harbor -- the room decorated with a pair of elephant tusks gifted by the late Tunku Abdul Rahman, the first prime minister of Malaysia -- the world’s 38th-richest person appears to have defied the aging process himself.

-Kuok had accumulated a fortune of $19.4 billion as of Jan.
-31, according to the Bloomberg Billionaires Index.
+Bloomberg Billionaires Index.
 Trim, dapper and straight backed at 89, he shows no signs of stopping there, Bloomberg Markets magazine will report in its March issue

 A waiter serves a customer at the bar at the Shangri-La Hotel in Paris.
 Photographer: Eric Piermont/AFP/Getty Images

 This year, the media-shy Malaysian-born magnate will likely open his 71st sumptuously appointed Shangri-La.
-Six of them are scheduled to be opened in the third quarter alone, including one perched in the Shard, the 72-story London skyscraper that’s the tallest office building in Western Europe.
+Six of them are scheduled to be opened in the third quarter alone, including one perched in

-Meanwhile, the public and private companies his family controls continue to pump money into his ancestral homeland, China, where his investments range from Beijing’s tallest building to cooking oil brands that have gained a 50 percent market share in the world’s most populous nation
+Meanwhile, the public and private companies his family controls continue to pump money into his ancestral homeland, China, where his investments range from Beijing’s tallest building to cooking oil brands that have gained a 50 percent market share in the world’s most populous nation.

-Kuok Says With Right Heir His Empire Can Last `Four Generations’ Robert Kuok shovels dirt at a ground breaking ceremony for the Shangri-La Asia Ltd.'s new hotel in Guangzhou on Feb.
+Robert Kuok shovels dirt at a ground breaking ceremony for the Shangri-La Asia Ltd.'s new hotel in Guangzhou on Feb.
 26, 2004.
 Through the unlisted family-owned holding company, Kerry Group Ltd., which he chairs, Kuok controls listed enterprises with a total market value of about $35 billion.
 Photographer: Grischa Rueschendorf/Bloomberg

 ‘Personally Powerful’

-One of Kuok’s companies, Singapore-listed Wilmar International Ltd. (WIL), is the world’s biggest processor of palm oil and eighth-biggest sugar producer.
+Wilmar International Ltd. (WIL), is the world’s biggest processor of

 Wilmar International Ltd.’s cooking oil brands —led by Jin Long Yu, meaning Golden Dragon Fish, seen in this photo — grease half of China’s woks and generate 48 percent of the company's revenue.
-Photographer: Qilai Shen/Bloomberg

-Kuok Says With Right Heir His Empire Can Last `Four Generations’ Western Europe's tallest office building will be home to one of Robert Kuok's new luxury Shangri-La hotels.
+Photographer: Qilai Shen/Bloomberg Western Europe's tallest office building will be home to one of Robert Kuok's new luxury Shangri-La hotels.
 Six are scheduled to be opened worldwide during the third quarter.
 Photographer: Jumper/Getty Images

+Western Europe's tallest office building will be home to one of Robert Kuok's new luxury Shangri-La hotels.
+Six are scheduled to be opened worldwide during the third quarter.
+Photographer: Jumper/Getty Images Others operate shipping and logistics businesses, a property portfolio stretching from Paris to Sydney and East Asia’s most influential English-language newspaper, the Hong Kong-based

-“He’s so vital, so active and continues to be so personally powerful,” says Timothy Dattels, San Francisco-based senior partner at U.S. buyout firm TPG Capital LP and a director of Kuok’s Hong Kong-listed Shangri-La Asia (69) Ltd. “I can’t imagine a day without him at the top.”
+“He’s so vital, so active and continues to be so personally powerful,” says Timothy Dattels, San Francisco-based senior partner at U.S. buyout firm TPG Capital LP and a director of Kuok’s Hong Kong-listed

-Kerry Group chairman Robert Kuok Others can, which is why the question of succession looms over the Kuok empire as the patriarch prepares to mark his 90th birthday in October.
+Others can, which is why the question of succession looms over the Kuok empire as the patriarch prepares to mark his 90th birthday in October.

 The world’s 39th-richest person, who named his Shangri-La hotel chain after the fictional utopia in which inhabitants enjoy unheard-of longevity, is trim, dapper and straight backed at 89.
 The public and private companies his family controls include investments in Beijing’s tallest building and cooking oil brands that have gained a 50 percent market share in China.
-Photographer: Grischa Rueschendorf/Bloomberg
+Photographer: Grischa Rueschendorf/Bloomberg Through the unlisted family-owned holding company, Kerry Group Ltd., which he chairs, Kuok controls listed enterprises with a total market value of about $40 billion.

-As it stands, the family enterprises are seeking to recover from a rocky 2012 that featured some sharp share-price and profit drops
+As it stands, the family enterprises are seeking to recover from a rocky 2012 that featured some sharp share-price and profit

 First Interview